superchris/codemash-2024/index.md

 # So that's cool but I want more control!
 - I want to control the HTML that renders my comments
-- What if I could creat the template to render the comments?
+- What if I could put the template to render the comments right in my HTML?
 - What if I didn't have to make a custom element to do it?

 ---